 Our commitment to new plays continues through the Hothouse – which gives local playwrights a chance to respond to the season with short works, and fosters the growth and development of new plays over longer periods of time.
 Currently, we are working with artists including Psalmayene 24 (director of Word Becomes Flesh) on new full-length plays, with production potential in future seasons.

 Hothouse 6.0: Short Plays, Big Conversations

-New 10-minute plays by DC-area playwrights, inspired by, and in conversation with, our mainstage productions: Word Becomes Flesh, The Raid, and Flood City.
+New 10-minute plays by DC-area playwrights, inspired by, and in conversation with, our main-stage productions: The Events, Blood at the Root, and Klytmnestra.

 Readings will take place on the following dates: